Ayurvedic Treatment for Rheumatoid Arthritis

 As per recent research, an appropriate physical activity-based treatment program based on an active daily lifestyle, aerobic exercise, and resistance training is good.
 Adequate sleep hygiene and smoking reduction/cessation, seem to have positive effects in terms of disease progression and related outcomes.

-Adopting Ayurveda can improve your overall health, maintaining a healthy weight can improve your joint health also.
+Adopting Ayurveda can improve your overall health, and maintaining a healthy weight can improve your joint health also.
 Choose choices wisely and be contented in life.

 Rheumatoid arthritis is a serious disease that affects the joints and bones.
 It can also affect the heart, lungs, eyes, and skin.
 Some people are more prone to rheumatoid arthritis than others, but there’s no telling who you might be affected by it.